Muuuchem/SeqEditor/README.md

 https://muuuchem.github.io/SeqEditor/

+Designed as a complete remake of an unused prototype I created two years ago.

 Sequences can be imported by pasting in the fasta but also by an xml format which can be generated from any sequence you have drawn.